-The eye’s retina contains millions of tiny light-sensing nerve cells called rods and cones, which are named for their unique shapes.3
+The eye’s retina contains millions of tiny light-sensing nerve cells called rods and cones, which are named for their unique shapes.

 - Cones are responsible for perceiving color and detail.

-- Rods and responsible for night vision, peripheral or side vision, and detecting motion.
+- Rods are responsible for night vision, peripheral or side vision, and detecting motion.

 Rods and cones convert the light from our retinas into electrical impulses, which are sent by the optic nerve to the brain, where an image is produced.
-The central part of the retina, called the macula, is about the size of a pencil eraser.
-It is this small area that gives us central vision needed for activities like reading, driving, and working on the computer.3,4
+The macula is the part of the retina that gives us central vision.
+It’s how we see form, color, and detail in our direct line of sight.

 Another function of the eye is to produce tears.
-Tears are actually an important component of maintaining vision, because they nourish and lubricate the surface of the eye as well as wash away debris.
-A normal tear consists of water, oil and mucus.
-If there’s a disturbance of the tear film, people will often experience tearing, burning, irritation or blurred vision.4
+Tears are important in maintaining healthy eyes.
+Tears nourish and lubricate the surface of the eye as well as wash away debris.
+A normal tear consists of water, oil, and mucus.

 There are three main parts in the tear system: